Seven Layer Bars

 A buttery graham cracker crust, topped with chocolate chips, butterscotch chips, coconut, and sweetened condensed milk.
 Optional nuts is how you get the seventh layer, and the melted butter and graham cracker crumbs each count as one layer in the classic recipe.

 I think whoever named them was stretching things a bit, but I’m not complaining and am all about getting creative.
 Seven Layer Bar Cookies anyone?

-The bars have everything going.
+These 7 layers bars have everything going.
 The slightly crunchy graham cracker crust, the perfect amount of semi-sweet chocolate to cut through the sweetness of the butterscotch chips, coconut, and creamy sweetened condensed milk.

 I couldn’t help but add Rolos.
 I love baking with Rolos because unlike caramel squares, Rolos soften just enough to get a little gooey without melting completely.

 I had to re-home most of the bars with my daughter’s friends because I loved them way too much.
 All the layers, flavors, and textures work in perfect harmony together.

 There’s a reason they’re a beloved classic.
 And the melted caramely Rolo bites are the best of all.

 To make these easy 7 layer bar cookies, you’ll need: